-Even Satya Nadella, Microsoft CEO, acknowledges that Microsoft ships hundreds of updates for Office 365 apps every year.
-When you take Azure AD and other Microsoft 365 components into account, an Office 365 tenant administrator might have to cope with five hundred individual changes annually.
-Office 365 for IT Pros is the only book covering tenant management refreshed monthly with updated information as changes appear in Exchange Online, SharePoint Online, Planner, Teams, Azure AD, and other important components.
-Until the next edition is published, your subscription allows you to download monthly updates to keep pace with developments in Office 365, meaning that Office 365 for IT Pros continues to be a valuable reference long after you first read it.
-To give some insight into the volume of changes we process, the Office 365 for IT Pros team processed over 200 major updates to chapters for the last edition.
+Satya Nadella, the Microsoft CEO, acknowledges that Microsoft ships hundreds of updates for Office 365 apps every year.
+When you take Entra ID (Azure AD) and other Microsoft 365 components into account, a tenant administrator might have to cope with five hundred individual changes annually.
+Office 365 for IT Pros is the only book that covers changes on a monthly basis.
+Until we publish the next edition, your subscription allows you to download monthly updates to keep pace with developments in Office 365, meaning that Office 365 for IT Pros continues to be a valuable reference long after you first read it.
+To give some insight into the volume of changes we process, the Office 365 for IT Pros team processed over 400 major updates to chapters for the last edition.

-Tracking Developments Inside Office 365
+Tracking Cloud Developments

-Written by a team of highly experienced Microsoft Most Valuable Professionals (MVPs), Office 365 for IT Pros (2022 edition) is a practical, hands-on reference, based on experience gained by working in real-life projects with a range of customers since the introduction of Office 365 in June 2011.
-Because we keep an eye on what Microsoft does inside Office 365, you don't have to worry about making decisions based on outdated material - we do the work for you.
-We explain how the technology works and why it works like it does.
-And because we’re always up-to-date, Office 365 for IT Pros is totally unlike any printed technical reference you’ve ever used.
+Written by a team of highly experienced authors, most of whom are Microsoft Most Valuable Professionals (MVPs), Office 365 for IT Pros (2024 edition) is a practical, hands-on reference, based on years of hard-won experience from real-life projects since Microsoft launched Office 365 in June 2011.
+Because we keep an eye on what Microsoft does, you don't have to worry about making decisions based on outdated material - we do the work for you.
+We explain how the technology works and why it works as it does, including when new technology like Microsoft 365 Copilot comes along.

-The Massive Scale of Office 365
+The Massive Scale of Microsoft Cloud Services

-1. The Microsoft 365 Ecosystem and Office 365: Outlining the role Office 365 plays in the Microsoft 365 ecosystem, how Microsoft’s datacenters and networks serve users, and the commercial success of the service.
+1. The Microsoft 365 Ecosystem and Office 365: Outlining the role Office 365 plays in the Microsoft 365 ecosystem, how Microsoft’s data centers and networks serve users, and the commercial success of the service.

 2. Embracing the Cloud: Discusses the factors surrounding the movement of work to the Microsoft 365 cloud, the issues that might occur, and how you mitigate any potential problems to ensure a successful deployment.